wangsy503/DearMyDiary/README.md

 ## Introduction
 **My Secret Diary is more than an APP**; it’s your personal sanctuary, a place where you can express yourself freely and receive supportive feedback.
-Whether you’re navigating the ups and downs of teenage life, dealing with challenges, or simply seeking a safety place to upload your feelings, My Secret Diary is here for you
+Whether you’re navigating the ups and downs of teenage life, dealing with challenges, or simply seeking a safety place to upload your feelings, My Secret Diary is here for you.

 ## How to Run the Project